 Our approach to learning supports recognition and inclusion for all.
 Maintaining good behaviour is the responsibility of all staff, governors and parents.
-Promoting positive behaviour enables high standards of teaching and learning to be achieved.
-A well-designed and relevant curriculum helps develop and maintain positive behaviour.
+Promoting British Values and positive behaviour enables high standards of teaching and learning to be achieved.
+Our pastoral curriculum helps develop and maintain positive behaviour, as well as maintaining a calm and school environment.
 Students learn more effectively when the curriculum is differentiated, and teaching styles and approaches accommodate individual learning styles and preferences.
 Engaging teaching plays a significant role in a students' attitude towards learning.
+This forms a key part of new staff induction programmes and staff CPD throughout the academic year, including de-escalation techniques and physical restraint procedures.

-- Staff should use the most appropriate method of teaching, which draws on students' social, emotional and learning experiences and values their contributions. - Students should be received into a classroom where routines are established and high standards expected. - Explicit and regular praise should be used for all types of achievement.
+- Staff should use the most appropriate method of teaching, which draws on students' social, emotional and learning experiences and values their contributions. - Students should be received into a classroom where routines are established and high standards expected. - Explicit and regular praise should be used for all types of achievement. - All staff should use clear and consistent language when acknowledging positive behaviour and addressing misbehaviour